ricardorodriguez10/food-macros/INSTRUCTIONS.md

    the inputs through a `useState`.
 2. Once the inputs have been filled, the user will submit the data through the button.
-3. By clicking this button, the `onSubmit` property, which is a callback, in the `form` component will be called.
+3. By clicking this button, the `onSubmit` attribute, which is a callback, in the `form` component will be called.

 #### Communication with parent